royalwcheese55/python-project/session-14-advanced-web-development/homework.md

 ## Concept Questions

 - Explain the WebSocket protocol and how it differs from HTTP polling and long polling
+websocket: full-time, persistent communication protocol between client and server. http polling: client repeatedly send request and server have to answer each time long polling: server holds until new data but client have to reconnect WebSockets deliver true real-time communication with minimal overhead.

-- What caching strategy would you use for frequently accessed but slowly changing data
+- What caching strategy would you use for frequently accessed but slowly changing data cache-aside cuz data used very often and does not change fast dont need to read the database every time, also could use TTL to give fresh data and performance.

 - Explain the difference between cache-aside, write-through, and write-behind caching patterns
+cahce-aside: lazy loading, app check cache first, if miss check db and write into cache. (frequent use, slow changing data)
+write-through: on everywrite write to cache, cache sync to db. (strong consistency, like user profile) write-behind caching: write only goes to cache, cache buffers update, async to db (High-write systems where perfect real-time DB consistency is not critical)
+··

-- Describe the differences between RabbitMQ, Kafka, and SQS in terms of use cases and guarantees
+- Describe the differences between RabbitMQ, Kafka, and SQS in terms of use cases and guarantees RabbitMQ → flexible message broker for job queues.
+Kafka → high-throughput event streaming with message replay.
+SQS → simple managed queue for decoupling services.

-- What are message queues and why are they important in distributed systems?
+- What are message queues and why are they important in distributed systems? it allow server to communicate efficiently, asynchronously, producer send and message store in queue, consumer process when its ready. it's reliable and scalable.

 - How would you implement a retry mechanism with exponential backoff for failed message processing?
+I would implement a retry mechanism with exponential backoff by tracking the number of retry attempts for each message, and on failure, re-queue the message with a delay that grows exponentially (e.g., 1s, 2s, 4s, 8s…), up to a max retry limit.
+After that, I send it to a dead-letter queue.
+I’d also add jitter to avoid many messages retrying at the same time and make sure the processing is idempotent.

-- Explain the concept of dead letter queues and when you'd use them
+- Explain the concept of dead letter queues and when you'd use them dlq is a queue that the message sent to when they cant be proccessed after several attempts. use it when:  You have retry mechanisms, want to prevent message loss, need monitoring and alerting.

 - How does FastAPI handle synchronous functions differently?
+FastAPI runs sync functions in a separate thread so they don’t block the async event loop.

 ## Coding Question